in-th3-l00p/farmcheck-frontend/src/pages/wiki/files/horseradish.md

 #### How to plant

-1. ###### Plant horseradish by laying sets or pieces of roots about 18 inches apart and at a 45° angle, in a trench 3 to 4 inches deep.
+1. ###### Plant horseradish by laying sets or pieces of roots about 45 cm apart and at a 45° angle, in a trench 7 to 10 cm deep.
 Sets generally come with the lower end sliced off on the diagonal to indicate which end should slant down
 2. ######  With fully horizontal planting, leaves will sprout forth from several points along the length of the set, which is less ideal.
 Cover over with topsoil after planting.